-The Degrees in Product Design at The Glasgow School of Art are governed by Resolution of the University Court with provision that:
+The Degrees in Product Design at The Glasgow School of Art will be governed by Resolution of the University Court which are currently in draft form with provision that:

-- The Degree of Bachelor of Design BDes (Product Design) and Master of European Design MEDes (Product Design) at The Glasgow School of Art shall be conferred by the University of Glasgow. - Hereinafter these Degrees are termed the 'Degrees' where reference is made to both Degrees together and called the Degrees of 'Bachelor of Design (Product Design)' and 'Master of European Design (Product Design)' respectively, when referred to separately. - The Degree of Bachelor of Design (Product Design) may be conferred as a General Degree or as a Degree with Honours.
-The General Degree of Bachelor of Design (Product Design) and the Degree of Master of European Design (Product Design) may both be conferred with distinction. - 3.
+- The Degree of Bachelor of Design BDes (Product Design) and Master of European Design MEDes (Product Design) at The Glasgow School of Art shall be awarded by the Senate of the University of Glasgow. - Hereinafter these Degrees are termed the 'Degrees' where reference is made to both, and the Degrees of 'Bachelor of Design (Product Design)' and 'Master of European Design (Product Design)' respectively, when referred to separately. - The Degree of Bachelor of Design (Product Design) may be awarded as an Ordinary Degree or as a Degree with Honours.
+The early exit awards of Certificate of Higher Education in Product Design and Diploma of Higher Education in Product Design are also included in the Regulations. - 3.
 The Senate recognises The Glasgow School of Art, through its Academic Council, as being corporately responsible for the administration and development of the courses leading to the Degrees. - 4.
 It shall be competent for the University Court, on the recommendation of the Senate, to recognise as teachers of the University for the purpose of the Degrees, such lecturers and other officers of The Glasgow School of Art having responsibility for courses qualifying for the Degrees, as may be proposed for such recognition by the Academic Council. - 5.
 It shall be the duty of the Academic Council of The Glasgow School of Art to consider annually the curriculum for the Degrees and such other matters, including the admission and progress of students, as may be remitted to it by the Senate and to report to the Senate thereon.
 It shall be competent for the Academic Council to make recommendations to the Senate, with regard to the appointment of Examiners for the Degrees. - 6.
 The External Examiner(s) for the Degrees shall be appointed by the University Court on the recommendation of the Academic Council and the Senate.